amzhang02/sorting/README.md

-# sorting
+# Sorting
 Sorting project for CS II.
+Implemented merge sort and selection sort.

+Some code provided by Andrew Merrill.